by Wyn Hilty

 Stephen Hawking presents the Silly String theory.

-Stephen Hawking is one of the world’s foremost theoretical physicists.
-His book A Brief History of Time was an extremely successful work on science for laypeople.
+Stephen Hawking (1942-2018) was one of the world’s foremost theoretical physicists.
+His 1988 book A Brief History of Time was an extremely successful work on science for laypeople.
 String theory, which Hawking has worked with extensively, is a popular theory of physics that is based on string-like objects as the building blocks of the universe, as opposed to the point-based model in use for many years.
 Silly String was a novelty created by inventor Julius Samann in 1969.
 It is a non-toxic foam that comes in an aerosol can and sprays out in a “string” form when fired at an unsuspecting victim.
 It has been used by the U.S. military in Iraq to test for hidden tripwires.

 Hey, look—there’s the constellation Feces, right below Taurus the Bull.